-Obviously, a valid passport, a visa and travel Insurance are essential, but what are the other backpacking essentials?
-These are the 10 items I never backpack without and items that will certainly help you out on your backpacking journey.
+Obviously, a valid passport, a visa and travel Insurance are essential, but what other backpacking travel essentials will you need on your next big adventure?

 When backpacking, it is likely that you will move destinations often, and have to carry your luggage long distances to get to and from the bus stop.
 A comfortable backpack at a comfortable weight will make your travels much more enjoyable.
 Trust me, trying to backpack with excessive luggage is not fun.
 I recommend a 50L backpack.

 You don’t want to miss the perfect shot.
 I travel with a Canon PowerShot SX500 IS, it takes amazing photos but doesn’t take up to much room in my backpack, in comparison to a DSLR.
 I am in love with this camera and would highly recommend it.
 A Go Pro is another backpacking travel essential, perfect for capturing those action and underwater moments that I can’t get on my Canon PowerShot.

 Photos are the best souvenirs money can buy, so you will want to do everything you can to protect them.
 I recommend backing up your photos to a hard drive frequently on your trip, and carrying a spare memory card so you never risk missing the perfect shot.

 In this day and age, it is safe to say that most of us rely on our iPhones, whether it be for directions, keeping in touch with family or posting our favourite travel photos to social media.
 I would consider a portable phone charger to be the ultimate backpacking travel essential.
 It can come in handy almost EVERYDAY!